500-Year-Old Prophecy By ‘Italian Nostradamus’ Comes True, Sparks Fears Of Supervolcano Apocalypse

 Macedonians flocked to witness the miracle and alarming reports spread that it was a sign of an impending catastrophe.

-[Featured image by Catmando/Shutterstock]
+[Featured Image by Catmando/Shutterstock]